Getting started with the cf CLI

 • Spanish: es-ES

-For more information about the cf config --locale command, see the Cloud Foundry CLI Reference Guide.
+For more information about the cf config --locale command, use cf config --help.

 Localizing the cf CLI affects only messages that the cf CLI generates.